magento/merchdocs/src/magento/magento-identity-manager.md

 ### Step 1: Register for an Adobe ID

 In order to use MIM, you must have an active Adobe account for mapping your Magento product accounts.
+If you already have an Adobe ID you would like to use for linking accounts, you can skip this step.

 1. Go to the Adobe account login: [https://account.adobe.com][1]